neoforged/Documentation/docs/resources/server/enchantments/index.md

 Vanilla defines various [built-in enchantment effect components], which are used to implement all vanilla enchantments.

 ### Custom Enchantment Effect Components
 Enchantment Effect Component Types must be [registered] to `BuiltInRegistries.ENCHANTMENT_EFFECT_COMPONENT_TYPE`, which takes a `DataComponentType<?>`.
-For example, one could register an Enchantment Effect Component that can store an `ExampleEffectData` object as follows:
+For example, you could register an Enchantment Effect Component that can store an `ExampleEffectData` object as follows:

 ```java
 // In some registration class